elenanosti/PoliBiasES-BachelorProject-EIEN/README.md

 ## Repository Structure

+- README.md Project description
 - runningcode/ Code and notebooks
   - data/ Dataset of initiatives and votes
   - results_latex/ Figures and plots

-- README.md Project description
+running_experiment.py is the main script to run the experiments.
+This script was run using the Das-6 provided by the VU. if this script is run using the same structure as this repository, the results can be recreated.